KMK-ONLINE/workstation/README.md

 # Mac OS

 ## Requirements
-  If you remote provisioning macs with mac, be sure to use ansible with python 3
+  If you remote provisioning macs with mac, be sure to use ansible with python 3.
+We have geerlingguy.homebrew role, so it should brew/cask/etc installation in macs.

-      ansible-galaxy install -r requirements-mac.yml
+      ansible-galaxy install -r requirements.yml

 ## Provision from another machine
     ansible-playbook -i $REMOTE, -e remote_user=$USER test-engineering-mac.yml -v --ask-become-pass